Big Daddy Don Garlits Museum Of Drag Racing

 That's why the Big Daddy Don Garlits Museum Of Drag Racing is special.
 It's a car museum for people who usually don't like car museums, because, well, dragsters aren't really cars.
 They're rocket bombs, fired horizontally.
 Crazy people -- like Big Daddy -- strap themselves into them and hope to survive.
 Don Garlits did this so many times, and he did it so well, that he was voted the #1 drag racer of the last half of the 20th century.

 Big Daddy has always been unconventional.
 His cocky West Coast rivals mocked him as "Swamp Rat" because he came from Florida -- so he painted that name on all of his home-built racers and used them to crush his California competition.
+His first dragster (1954) was so ugly that Hot Rod Magazine refused to run a picture of it; it's displayed with pride in the museum.
 Once he became the "King of the Dragsters," President Nixon told him to go to Vietnam to boost troop morale.
 He went, but then he came home and told every draft-eligible kid to join the Navy, because that's where American kids were least likely to get killed in Vietnam.
 And he did it by drag racing an A-7 jet on the flight deck of an aircraft carrier.
-To commemorate that event, Big Daddy bought an A-7 and displays it outside of his Museum.
+To commemorate that event, Big Daddy bought an A-7 and displays it outside of his museum.

 One of the Museum's most memorable exhibits is a glass case containing the shredded remains of a transmission that exploded on March 8, 1970, ripping Big Daddy's car in two and blowing off half of his right foot.
 An accompanying sign notes nonchalantly that, "this accident led to the development of the rear engine car."
 Big Daddy had himself sewn up and was back on the drag strip that same year.